prav10194/tekton-pipeline-example/README.md

 # Heroku example deployed using Tekton Pipelines

+A simple example to setup a tekton pipeline on Google Cloud Platform and deploy a webapp on Heroku.

 ## Setting up a cluster

 For this demo, I have setup a free GCP Cluster.
 To setup, follow the process -